Mauritius – General Information

 Mauritius – History

-In 1598 the Dutch took possession of the island and gave it the name Mauritius.
+In 1598, the Dutch took possession of the island and gave it the name Mauritius.

-The settlement began in 1721.
+Settlement began in 1721.

-During the Napoleonic Wars, Mauritius was the location of the Corsairs.
+During the Napoleonic Wars, Mauritius was the location of the corsairs.

-Mauritius has been an independent state since 1968 and has been a republic since 12.03.1992.
+Mauritius has been an independent state since 1968 and a republic since 12.03.1992.

 – Creole (spicy)